gaurav-arena/gaurav-arena.github.io/_posts/2020-05-28-web_scrapping.md

     <title data-rh="true">July 7 coronavirus news</title>

-To get an idea about context of the headlines in the news we are using the named entity extraction of the spacy library
+To get an idea about context of the headlines in the news we are using the named entity extraction from the Spacy library.

-Loading the entity extraction module of spacy library:
+Loading the entity extraction module of Spacy library:
 ```python
 nlp = en_core_web_sm.load()
 ```